erikdubois/Sardi/README.md

 #Sardi Flexible

-Sardi Flexible is a monochrome icon theme were you get to choose the background color.
+Sardi Flexible is a monochrome icon theme where you get to choose the background color.
 There will be always a white outercircle and a white icon.
 Via two scripts you can change the color to your liking.
 You have 16.5 million color choices.